From east to west

-In 2018 Mailman partnered with Seven League to establish a global sport digital consultancy and agency.
-Our mission is clear.
-To help leaders in sports build a global digital media business.
+In 2018 Mailman acquired Seven League to establish a global sport digital consultancy and agency.
+Our mission is to help leaders in sports build a global digital media business.

 Founded in 1999, Mailman was an early pioneer in China's media and advertising landscape.
 Before tweets and likes, Mailman was delivering postcard media throughout China's bustling restaurants and bars.
 Australian entrepreneur Andrew Collins acquired Mailman in 2007.
 It was a fledgling media company just ripe for change.
 China was on the move, digital was starting to take shape and the people were starting to get active.